jane/react-whirligig/README.md

 ### slideTo:_number_
 _default: 0_
 The index to which the track should transition if it is not already there.
 This is distinct from `startAt` in that `startAt` is only effective when the component mounts and does not transition, but moves immediately to the given slide.
 The `slideTo` prop is meant to be used as a mechanism for the consuming component to directly control when and where the track transitions to.

+### snapToSlide:_bool_
+_default: false_
+A boolean flag that turns on/off the snap-to-slide feature.
+If set, the Track will animate the final bit of scrolling to stop at a slide.

 ### startAt:_number_
 _default: 0_